lux-jwang/Experiments/code2016/tdsc/README.md

     print "9 -- Single friend influence without involving any stranger on 10-FMT"

     print "10 -- Single friend influence without involving any stranger on MovieLens"

+    print "11 -- Create protocol similation files from 10-FMT.
+You should input user_id (FMT is twitter ID)"

+    print "12 -- Create protocol similation files from MovieLens.
+You should input user_id (FMT is twitter ID)"

+    print "13 -- show a number of user ids of FMT"

+    print "14 -- show a number of user ids of MovieLens"

     print "99 -- Show FMT dataset information"